tedtoal/Button_TT/README.md

 }
 ```

+An important caveat is to make sure you *call setCursor() **after** setFont()*.
+This is because *setFont()* (in the current library version at any rate) modifies the current cursor position, which it should not do.
+The reasoning for doing that rather than handling the problem it is intended to address in a different way is faulty.

 The *Button_TT* library provides files *Font_TT.h* and *Font_TT.cpp* that expand on the Adafruit_GFX_Library font support by providing functions to better compute text string sizes and positions to allow for accurate alignment of text on the display.
 They define the class *Font_TT*, which holds a pointer to the *GFXfont* struct for *one proportional font* or holds a nullptr value to indicate use of the built-in font.
 You will need to create one instance of that class for each different font you use, whether the built-in font or a proportional font, as shown below.

 The *Font_TT* class doesn't have a *setFont()* function, but instead you pass a *GFXfont* instance pointer to the Font_TT constructor when you declare a variable of type Font_TT.
 Each Font_TT instance is for a single font.
 You pass *nullptr* to that constructor to indicate that the instance is for the built-in font.
 (The *Font_TT::getFont()** function returns that pointer, and it is used in the Button_TT library when *Adafruit_GFX_Library* text functions are called.)

-Here is a modification of the above program that uses Font_TT functions to compute cursor position so that text strings will be aligned in the desired way, putting "Hello world!" at the top, centered, and "Goodbye world!" at the bottom right.
+Here is a modification of the above program that uses Font_TT function *getTextAlignCursor()* to compute the cursor position so that text strings will be aligned in the desired way, putting "Hello world!" top-center and "Goodbye world!" bottom-right.

 ```
 #include <Arduino.h>